AdamISZ/TlsNotaryTesting/README.md

 In order for uninterrupted running, modify the tlsnotary extension code to disable the alert windows.

+In tlsnotary.xul, change the "oncommand" events for the buttons to "onclick".

 To signal readiness for keyboard input, add the line: help.value = "Beginning the data transfer using sendspace.com...";
 as indicated below in script.js: